-The Schools Data Protection Officer in line with the requirements of the GDPR is Diana Wilson - Head Teacher.
+The School shall appoint a Data Protection Officer in line with the requirements of the GDPR.
+The DPO is Diana Wilson - Head Teacher.

 9. Data Protection Impact Assessments

 The School shall undertake high risk Data Protection Impact Assessments in line with the requirements of the GDPR and as per the Information Commissioner's Office (ICO) guidance.